deffnotmike/Subbang/README.md

 This tool is specifically catered toward penetration testers and bug bounty hunters who receive authorization from an organization to simulate an attacker attempting network/web-based intrusion.
 **Educational purposes only.**

-**Note:** This tool may encounter issues due to technologies like load balancing (cloud-native hosts).
-That is a work in progress.
+**Note:** This tool may encounter issues due to technologies like load balancing.
+Espcially while dealing with cloud-native hosts.
+It's on my long list of TODOs.